aflatune/trackablaze-gem/README.markdown

 ## Usage

 'trackablaze' lets you track web metrics.
-For example, the Twitter recipe lets you find metrics about a specific Twitter account - metrics such as number of followers, number of friends, etc. Depending on the tracker used either only public information is available or
+For example, the Twitter tracker lets you find metrics about a specific Twitter account - metrics such as number of followers, number of friends, etc. Depending on the tracker used either only public information is available or